Besov spaces and random walks on a hyperbolic group: boundary traces and reflecting extensions of Dirichlet forms: Besov spaces constructed by Bourdon and Pajot

 \subsection{The hyperbolic fillings by Bourdon and Pajot}

-We begin this subsection with the following definition.
-In what follows, we always assume that $(Z,\rho)$ is a uniformly perfect compact metric space carrying a doubling measure. \begin{defn} \begin{description} \item[(1)] A metric $\delta$ on $Z$ is called Ahlfors-regular if there exists constants $C,C'>0$ such that for any $\xi\in Z$ and any $0<r<{\rm diam}(Z,\delta)$, we have that
+In what follows, we always assume that a compact metric space $(Z,\rho)$ satisfies the following properties: \begin{description} \item[(i)] $(Z,\rho)$ is {\it uniformly perfect}, namely there exists a constant $C>1$ such that for any $\xi\in Z$ and any $0<r\leq{\rm diam}(Z,\rho)$, we have that